Mike Conley (triple jumper): Personal life

+Conley went to Luther High School South on Chicago's South Side and led them to the 1980 IHSA Class A State Championship in Basketball.
 Conley is married to René Corbin Conley and is the father of Minnesota Timberwolves point guard Mike Conley Jr., Jordan Conley, Sydney Conley (All-American long jumper at the University of Kansas), and Jon Conley.
 He is the elder brother of former American football linebacker Steve Conley.